Private Equity Due Diligence Process: Driving Value Creation

 To create a list of relevant questions, follow these guidelines:

-Keep in mind that there’s a difference between a subject matter expert (SME) and an industry advisor (we often refer to them as river guides).
-An SME might only require a one-hour phone call, but you should treat experts with deep industry ties differently—especially if the industry is attractive for future investments.
+Keep in mind that there’s a difference between a subject matter expert (SME) and an industry advisor (At Apex Leaders, we often refer to them as “River Guides”).
+An SME might only require a one-hour phone call to conduct due diligence on specific technical questions, but you should treat experts with deep industry ties differently—especially if the industry is attractive for future investments.

 Even if your current deal falls through, your advisor can still provide you with future insights and deal leads.
-Think outside the due diligence bubble—how else could this person benefit your firm?
+Think outside the due diligence bubble—how else could this person benefit your investor network and help your PE firm?

-As you speak with private equity advisors, keep in mind that one consultant cannot be expected to know everything.
-Do your best to match appropriate experts with your specific questions.
-Vet advisors and review their experience relative to the investment opportunity at hand.
+As you speak with private equity advisors, keep in mind that one consultant cannot be expected to know everything for a private equity transaction.
+Do your best to match appropriate experts with your specific due diligence questions.
+Have your PE deal team vet advisors and review their experience relative to the investor opportunity at hand.

 Invest with confidence